 • Garnish: 1/4 cup cashews and chopped parsley or cilantro

-Serve with Cilantro Mint Chutney (vegan adaptable!)
+Serve with yogurt or our Cilantro Mint Chutney (vegan adaptable!)

 Instructions

-2. In a large skillet, or shallow Dutch oven, heat oil over medium-high heat.
+1. In a large skillet, or braiser or Dutch oven, heat olive oil over medium-high heat.
 Add the onion and sauté, stirring often, until tender and golden, 5 minutes.
-Turn heat to medium, add the veggies, garlic and ginger, and sauté 4-5 minutes.
+Turn heat to medium, add the veggies, garlic and ginger, and sauté 4-5 minutes until tender-crisp.

+2. Add spices and bay leaf, and stir one minute, toasting the spices.
 Remove one cup of the mixture and set aside.

-3. Add spices and bay leaf, and stir one minute, toasting the spices.
-Drain the rice and add it along with veggie broth and salt.

-6. While it is simmering make the Cilantro Mint Chutney
+6. While it is simmering, make the Cilantro Mint Chutney!

 8. Serve with optional Chutney.